Koukyosyumei/AIJack/README.md

 ### Attack against Split Learning

 - Label Leakage Attack

-Label leakage attack is one of the known vulnerabilities of SplitNN, and AIJack currently supports the norm-based label leakage attack.

 ```Python
 # Li, Oscar, et al. "Label leakage and protection in two-party split learning." arXiv preprint arXiv:2102.08504 (2021).